The Atacama Cosmology Telescope: Millimeter Observations of a Population of Asteroids or: ACTeroids: Methods

-for $N$ the noise covariance matrix and $W$ the same as Equation~\ref{eq:flux_weight}.
-Measuring the flux at the center of $F_{stack, 0}$ at the center pixel of the stack gives us a maximum likelihood estimate of the normalized flux.
-This flux can then be scaled by a particular Earth-asteroid distance, Sun-asteroid distance, and Sun-asteroid-Earth phase angle using Equation~\ref{eq:flux_weight} to compare with {\it WISE} observations (see Sec.~\ref{sec:WISE_obs}).
-Since the instrument beam is not yet well characterized for the daytime data, we only use nighttime data, specifically data from observations between 11pm and 11am coordinated universal time.
 As a consistency check for this method, we use the same pipeline to create flux maps for Uranus and compared them to dedicated scans of Uranus which are used for ACT calibration \citep{Hajian2011, Hasselfield2013}.
 Additionally, we computed the fractional difference in flux between arrays at the same frequency for all asteroids.
 We then combined this fractional difference in an inverse-variance weighted sense to get an average fraction difference between arrays at the same frequency.
 In both cases, the observed discrepancy is $<1\%$ between various arrays at the same frequency.
-This is consistent with the precision of the overall ACT calibration relative to Planck, which is of order $1\% $ \citep{Aiola2020}, as well as with dedicated scans of Uranus \citep{Hajian2011, Dunner2013, Hasselfield2013}.
+This is consistent with the precision of the overall ACT calibration relative to {\it Planck}, which is of order $1\% $ \citep{Aiola2020} at f090 and f150, and $1.4\%$ at f220.
+This discrepancy is also consistent with dedicated scans of Uranus \citep{Hajian2011, Dunner2013, Hasselfield2013}.
 As a final consistency check, we compare the flux values from stamps of Uranus to estimates of its flux made directly from time-ordered-data (TODs); these agree within uncertainties.

-To be conservative, when stacking fluxes between arrays we add a $1\%$ systematic uncertainty term to the final flux.
+In addition to the uncertainty in the calibration to {\it Planck}, there is a uncertainty in the beam size due to the effective frequency of observation; this effect is of order $1\%$ as well \citep[see][]{Marsden2014}.
+We combine these effects and add a $1.4\%$ systematic uncertainty term to the final flux at f090 and f150, and $1.8\%$ at f220.
 This systematic term is subdominant to the statistical one for all but four asteroids.

 A summary plot for the asteroid (4) Vesta is shown in Figure~\ref{fig:vesta_sum}.
 It includes stacked flux maps as described in this section, as well as a light curve (Section~\ref{sec:light_curve}).